AdamOusmer/ThrustOptima/README.md

 ## License

 > This project has been developed by [Adam Ousmer](https://github.com/AdamOusmer) for the exclusive usage of [Space Concordia - Rocketry Division](https://spaceconcordia.ca/rocketry).
+>
+> Please note that this project is open source but is not available for commercial use.
+All rights reserved.
+>
+> Please note that Adam Ousmer, Space Concordia and all his divisions are not responsible for any damage of any kind caused by the use of this software.
+>
+> For more information, please contact [Adam Ousmer](https://github.com/AdamOusmer) or [Space Concordia - Rocketry Division](https://spaceconcordia.ca/rocketry).

 ## References